AlvarezLI/Portfolio_alvarezEN/README.md

 # Portfolio Alvarez Luis Ignacio

 ## Project 1: [Mushroom Edibility Model](https://github.com/AlvarezLI/ProjectDS-Mushrooms)
-This project is part of my final project for a data science course, where I classified different mushrooms based on their edibility.
+This project is part of my final exam for a data science course, where I classified different mushrooms based on their edibility.

 ### Dataset Source
 The dataset used in this project is the **Mushroom Classification dataset** from Kaggle, which provides a comprehensive description of mushroom characteristics.